Catholic Church in the Philippines

-As part of the worldwide Catholic Church, the Catholic Church in the Philippines (Simbahang Katolika sa Pilipinas), or the Philippine Catholic Church or Philippine Roman Catholic Church, is part of the world's largest Christian church under the spiritual leadership of the Pope in Rome.
-The Philippines is one of the two nations in Asia having a substantial portion of the population professing the Catholic faith, along with East Timor, and has the third largest Catholic population in the world after Brazil and Mexico.
-The episcopal conference responsible in governing the faith is the Catholic Bishops' Conference of the Philippines (CBCP).
+The Catholic Church in the Philippines (Simbahang Katolika sa Pilipinas) is part of the worldwide Catholic Church under the spiritual leadership of the pope in Rome.
+The Philippines is one of the two predominantly Catholic countries in Asia, along with Timor-Leste, and has the third-largest Catholic population in the world, after Brazil and Mexico.
+The Catholic Bishops' Conference of the Philippines (CBCP) serves as the country's episcopal conference.

-Concentration of Roman Catholics in the Philippines according to the 2020 Philippine Census per barangay level.
+Concentration of Roman Catholics in the Philippines according to the 2020 Philippine Census at the barangay level.

-Christianity, through Catholicism, was first brought to the Philippine islands by Spanish soldiers, missionaries and settlers, who arrived in waves beginning in the early 16th century in Cebu by way of colonization.
-Catholicism served as the country's state religion during the Spanish colonial period; since the American colonial period, the faith today is practiced in the context of a secular state.
-In 2023, it was estimated that 89 million Filipinos, or roughly 80% of the population profess the Catholic faith.
+Christianity, through Catholicism, was introduced to the Philippine islands by Spanish soldiers, missionaries, and settlers beginning in the early 16th century, with the arrival of Ferdinand Magellan's expedition in Cebu.
+During the Spanish colonial period, Catholicism served as the state religion of the Philippines.
+Since the American colonial period, it has been practiced within the framework of a secular state.
+In 2023, an estimated 89 million Filipinos, or roughly 80% of the population, were Catholics.